 An Educational Administration track is for K-12 educators who wish to pursue careers in school administration, such as principal or superintendent.
 This track leads to advanced certification for school and district administrators in the state of Missouri.

 The Instructional Leadership track is for anyone who wishes to maximize his or her instructional skills, in either a K-12 school district, higher education, training, human resources, nonprofit, or other context.
-The Instructional Leadership track has four emphasis areas:
+The Instructional Leadership track has two emphasis areas: